Shaaali/identity-apps/docs/guides/user-management/manage-customer-accounts.md

 # Manage customer user accounts

-This guide contains following topics:
+This guide contains the following topics:
 - [Create a customer user](#create-customer-user)
 - [Delete a customer user](#delete-customer-user)
 - [Assign groups to a customer user](#assign-groups)